Global Justice Program

 Application Deadline:

-For full consideration, complete applications for both the regular and special programs should be received by January 31, 2024 (deadline extended).
+For full consideration, complete applications for both the regular and special programs should be received by the program deadline listed above.

 Off-Cycle Applications: